WoNoMute/wonomute.github.io/_drafts/2019-02-13-Connecting-through-connection-A-new-and-futuristic-way-of-performing.md

 ## About the author

-[Ada Mathea Hoel] (https://http://www.adahoel.com/) is a Norwegian noise performer and producer.
+<a href="https://http://www.adahoel.com/">Ada Mathea Hoel</a> is a Norwegian noise performer and producer.
 She’s currently an MA student in the Music Technology program at NTNU, Trondheim, where she’s researching cross-adaptive processing as a production and composition tool.